W. Ross Ashby, 1903--1972

 - Roberto Cordeschi, The Discovery of the Artificial: Behavior, Mind and Machines Before and Beyond Cybernetics

-- George J. Klir, "W. Ross Ashby" [Originally Klir's introduction to Mechanisms of Intelligence, now online]
+- George J. Klir, "W. Ross Ashby" [Originally Klir's introduction to Mechanisms of Intelligence]

 - Andrew Pickering